alissaasr/DataAnalyses/README.md

-# Data Analysis Portfolio
+# Portfolios of Data Analysis Projects
-This repository showcases a portfolio of data analysis projects utilizing various software tools.
-It includes comprehensive analyses conducted with different platforms to illustrate a broad range of analytical techniques and methodologies.
-The portfolio aims to provide examples of how diverse software applications can be effectively used to handle, analyze, and interpret data.
+This repository features several portfolios of data analysis projects using various software.
+Some of these portfolios include comprehensive analyses conducted with various platforms to illustrate different analysis techniques and methodologies.
+These portfolios aim to provide examples of how various software applications can be effectively used to handle, analyze, and interpret data.
 ## Capstone Project Data Analytics - RevoU Tech Academy
 Developed an interactive dashboard that visualizes data insights, addressing specific business questions.
 The dashboard provides comprehensive and actionable data visualizations to support informed decision-making.
 The project encompasses a comprehensive analysis with the following sections:
 1. Data Overview: